 - 1. Treat e-mail messages as any professional communication. - 2.
 Begin by addressing the receiver by the proper title, i.e., Professor or Doctor. - 3.
 Keep messages short and be courteous. - 4.
-Write complete sentences using correct spelling, proper grammar, and punctua - 5.
+Write complete sentences using correct spelling, proper grammar, and punctuation. - 5.
 State the reason for writing in the subject line. - 6.
-Do not write in all CAPS-it appears that the sender is screaming and is also constude.
+Do not write in all CAPS-it appears that the sender is screaming and is also considered rude.
 Use only blue or black Times New Roman or Arial font. - 7.
-Remember-the message is an e-mail, not a text, so do not use abbreviations the not pertinent to the course. - 8.
+Remember-the message is an e-mail, not a text, so do not use abbreviations that are not pertinent to the course. - 8.
 Read the message carefully and spell check before you hit send. - 9.
 Avoid the use of emoticons (smiley faces).
-While their use may be appropriate ir informal messages, they are not commonly acceptable in professional commun - 10.
-Never include any confidential information (e.g., passwords) in an e-mail messa,
+While their use may be appropriate in informal messages, they are not commonly acceptable in professional communications. - 10.
+Never include any confidential information (e.g., passwords) in an e-mail message.